MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 *External network size*

-> [!Note]
-> Right-side collaboration filters are not honored for this chart.

 This bar represents the average external network size for each organization = the total number of non-distinct external contacts with whom the measured employees from this organization had two meaningful interactions in all selected weeks divided by the number of weeks in the selected date range in the page filters on the right.

 The average line on bar charts represents the average of averages external network size = the sum of the average external network size for each organization divided by total number of organizations.

 The average external network size for each org = total number of non-distinct external contacts with whom the measured employees from this organization had two meaningful interactions divided by the number of measured employees in that organization.

+> [!Note]
+> Right-side collaboration filters cannot be applied for this chart.

 **Trend chart**

 *Group average*

-The group average is the trend of average of averages of external network size = sum of average ext network size for each org divided by Number of organizations, where the average external network size for each organization = total number of non-distinct external contacts with whom the measured employees from this organization had two meaningful interactions divided by number of measured employees in that organization.
+The group average = the trend of average of averages of external network size = sum of average external network size for each organization divided by number of organizations, where the average external network size for each organization = total number of external contacts with whom the measured employees from this organization had at least two meaningful interactions divided by number of measured employees in that organization.

 **Distribution chart**